vvivan89/react-native-maps-arrow-line/README.md

 1. Arrow is created by the **Marker** component, which is rotated to align with the line.
 2. Calculation is based on spheric Earth form, which may result in slight angle aberration for some arrows which, however, should not be noticeable.
 3. Arrows are drawn both for "geodesic" (shortest distance) and straight lines.

+## Known Issue
+When user manually rotates the map, arrows follow this rotation with a slight but visible delay.
+This is caused by the asynchronous nature of the getCamera method of **MapView** component.
+There is currently no remedy for this.